IHeartRadio Music Award for Best Music Video

 The iHeartRadio Music Award for Best Music Video is one of the awards handed out at the yearly iHeartRadio Music Awards.
 It was first awarded in 2017 and presented to Fifth Harmony for their song "Work From Home".
 Cardi B is the most nominated artist in this category, with a total of six nominations.
-BTS were the latest to receive this award for their song "Butter" in 2022.
+BTS are the most awarded artist with four wins, all of which were done consecutively.